-As part of these recent changes King County has decided that for the interim fourth year of the 8-year major update cycle there will be a “Mid-Point Review.”
+When State guidance called for major updates to be doine every 8 years, King County decided that for the interim fourth year of the 8-year major update cycle there will be a “Mid-Point Review.”
 The process for the 2020 “Mid-Point Review” started with the King County Executive transmitting a Scoping Document (i.e., Scope of Work) to the King County Council on January 2, 2019.
 On July 31, 2019, an Area Council led effort of all King County Rural Area UACs and UAAs submitted detailed comments to King County on its PRD.
-Please see 2020 KCCP Mid-Point Update under Current Issues on the Home page.
+Please see 2020 KCCP Mid-Point Update under Major Issues box on the Home page.

 In 2023 the County will be undertaking a major update to the Greater Maple Valley-Cedar River Community Service Area (CSA) Subarea Plan (supersedes the former Tahoma-Raven Heights Area Plan).
 Please see our Growth Management Committee and Correspondence – Letters webpages to learn more about the Area Council’s involvement with these various processes, projects, and programs — along with all links to our comments.

 The GMVUAC serves the residents of unincorporated King County living in the Tahoma School District No. 409 (outside the city limits of Maple Valley).
 Our Washington nonprofit corporation was established in 1977; we serve a population of 16,100 (2010 Census); and our service area is 116 sq mi.
 Below is a map of our Service Area and the four Community Areas: